TristonStuart/shapezio_wires_idea/README.md

 `Is Blocked [1]` (true / false) <br>
 `Is Blocked [2]` (true / false) <br>
 `Shape In Cutter` (true / false) <br>

+(didn't finish all because I got bored lmao)

+## Wires
+First off I think having 2 kinds of wires can solve multiple problems, although it makes the programing more complex and can confuse players. <br>

+What I mean when I say 2 types of wires are **instant** wires and **tick** wires.
+Instant wires are only calculated when a user inputted change occurs and is calculated all at one time with no pausing.
+Tick wires are calculated every tick, can carry pulses, and have more flexibility like being able to do loops and advanced wiring. <br>

+So if **tick** is more advanced why not use it all the time?
+Well it is slow.
+Unlike in the real world calculations take time and if a wiring makes a loop then it will crash the game.
+So instead of calculating everything we limit the calculations to be every tick.
+This will make large wiring slower but will prevent crashes.
+Since not everything will need loops or more advanced wiring **instant** wiring can prevent the player from experiencing this slowness with most things, as most things won't require **tick** wiring.

+### Instant Wiring
+Only player initiated wiring calculations. <br>
+All wiring calculations completed before calculating something else. <br>
+No pulses. <br>
+No wire can change itself. <br>
+No loops. <br>

+### Tick Wiring
+Every wire calculation happens a tick after one another.
+The first calculation happens when it gets called but the next calculation will be pushed off to the next tick (aka next frame).